protocol-diver/go-gossip/README.md

 ## Transport/Security layer
 Security layer resolve the secure between peer to peer trnasmission.
-It should be possible to add multiple encryption algorithms.
-The method of sharing the session key is not in mind.
+It should be possible to add multiple encryption algorithms. ~~The method of sharing the session key is not in mind~~(not sure...).
 I'm just considering a method of encrypting and decrypting using a passphrase. <br>

 Packet<br>
 ```